kageurufu/steamdeck_startup_animations/README.md

 bash $HOME/homebrew/startup_animations/uninstall.sh
 ```

+# Using an existing animation

+Ensure the animation is in .webm format,
+Place it in the deck_startup location,
+Next load randomize_deck_startup should auto format your file with "truncate -s 1840847"
+ensureing it is the correct filesize for play

+(These animations may be slightly inflated and cost storage space as each animation needs to be about 1.8mb to cause the steamdeck to boot with the custom animation)

 # Making an animation (somewhat advanced)

 I used youtube-dl to grab the best video and audio tracks from youtube, and then ffmpeg to merge them, resizing down to fit the Deck's 1280x800 screen.
 Then I use `truncate` to make the file the right size.